kartik-venugopal/aural-player/README.md

 ## Planned updates

-**Resizable, detachable, and movable playlist** The playlist will be resizable, detachable, and movable, with buttons to conveniently snap/attach the playlist to the main app window, in different relative locations (bottom, right, left, etc).
+**Multiple selection in playlist** The playlist will be resizable, detachable, and movable, with buttons to conveniently snap/attach the playlist to the main app window, in different relative locations (bottom, right, left, etc).

 ## Recent updates

+10/12/2017: **New playlist navigation functions** - New functions have been added for more convenient playlist navigation.
+These include: 1 - Show playing track within playlist, 2 - Scroll to top of playlist, and 3 - Scroll to bottom of playlist.

+10/12/2017: **Resizable, detachable, and movable playlist** - The playlist is now resizable, detachable, and movable, with buttons to conveniently snap/attach the playlist to the main app window, in different relative locations (bottom, right, left, etc), and smart maximizing.

 9/25/2017: **New recording formats** - Added support for ALAC (Apple Lossless) and AIFF (CD Quality) recording.